HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuringAD.md

     ![Azure app registration](../../assets/images/configuringAD-20.png){: style="height:70%;width:70%"}

-!!! note "Include the Application ID URI"
+!!! note

-    When you specify the scopes, you need to include the "Include the Application ID URI" in the test form.
-The URI will be stripped from the resulting JWT token.
+    When specifying scopes, include the **Include the Application ID URI** in the test form.
+The URI gets stripped from the resulting JWT token.

-    So to get `scp : "$DATA MAIL demo"` in the JWT, you must specify `api://dominorest/$DATA api://dominorest/MAIL api://dominorest/demo` where `api://dominorest` is whatever you specified as **Application ID URI**.
+    So to get `scp : "$DATA MAIL demo"` in the JWT, specify `api://dominorest/$DATA api://dominorest/MAIL api://dominorest/demo` where `api://dominorest` is whatever you specified as **Application ID URI**.

 Azure redirects you to the `/redirect` URL.
 Typically, this page would auto process, but you want to marvel at the authorization code.
 When you click **Exchange token**, the ExpressJS server exchanges the code for a JWT and returns the list of configured endpoints as example.
 You can't do this with the browser alone, [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) prevents it.